 Bryn Mawr College Counseling Services is dedicated to delivering excellent clinical care to the College's diverse student population.
 The college years are a time of accelerated growth, significant challenges and considerable stress.
 In a confidential setting, our counselors and psychiatrists listen carefully to student concerns and help them address issues large and small.
-Each year, approximately a third of our student body uses our services.
+Each year, approximately one third of our student body uses our services.

-Counseling Services provides brief assessments, short-term psychotherapy, teletherapy, psycho-educational groups, workshops and webinars, crisis intervention, case management, mediation, outreach, advocacy, psychiatric medication evaluation and management, and referral services for BMC students - undergraduate, graduate, and post-bac students - when classes are in session during the academic year.
+Counseling Services provides brief assessments, short-term psychotherapy, teletherapy, psychoeducational groups, workshops and webinars, crisis intervention, case management, mediation, outreach, advocacy, psychiatric medication evaluation and management, and referral services for BMC undergraduate, graduate, and postbac students when classes are in session during the academic year.
 Students are typically seen within a week of requesting an appointment (immediately if there is a crisis).
-While a students can be seen for up to 10 sessions at no cost, sessions beyond 10 are billed at \$75.00/session.
+While a student can be seen for up to 10 sessions at no cost, sessions beyond 10 are billed at \$75/session.
 Importantly, no student is ever denied service due to financial constraints.
 Students should discuss any financial concerns with their counselor or the Counseling Director.